 The optimum pH for watering cannabis is 5.5-6.5.

-Tip: make sure to download our free Grow Bible for more information about watering your marijuana plants
+Download our free Grow Bible for more information about watering your marijuana plants.

 Water hardness stands for calcium and magnesium ions in water.
 It is measured in milligrams per liter (mg/l).
 The increased level of calcium ions in irrigation water disrupts the absorption of important nutrients by the plant.
 A clear sign is the formation of a white crust on the surface, i.e. the water you use is too hard.